 the time at which each legacy should be paid

-PRs have at least a year from the date of death before beneficiaries can call on them to distribute any part of the estate.
+PRs have at least one year from the date of death before beneficiaries can call on them to distribute any part of the estate.

 Before deciding to commence distribution, PRs must consider: